 It's a good thing gas was only 28 cents a gallon at the time, and Big Mac's were just 39 cents.

 So we headed back to good ol' Platteville U. listening to Notre Dame get clobbered by John McKay, his son J.J.
 McKay, and the rest of the USC Trojans.

 More than 25 years later, I was in the stadium.
 Finally!

 I remember the bands on the sideline, not in the stands.
 The close quarters to the field, and I do remember thinking OU was going to handle the Fighting Irish pretty good.
 That did not happen.

 The stadium wasn't as big as I thought it was going to be, but the experience of being there on game day was outstanding.
 My colleague Aaron and I got there Friday night to send back pre-game stories, and wondering where "Rudy" was at that very moment.

 With all the great players and coaches that went through South Bend, Indiana, and I am thinking of a a scout team player who got on the field for one play!

-When OU makes a visit to South Bend next season, try to make it up.
+So here we are, OU back in South Bend after 13 years.
+If you have the means, try to make it up.
 For me it was a bucket-list must.

-The next time I go, I promise I will not park in coach Kelly's space.
+And this time, much like 1999, I promise I will not park in Coach Kelly's space.
 Or Ara's for that matter.